 Of course, it is not just changes in your portfolio mix which can trigger a need for rebalancing.
 Over time, changes in your personal circumstances can also alter your investment objectives and tolerance for risk, and this can necessitate adjustments to your asset allocation mix too.
 At Six Park, we undertake annual client reviews in which all clients are asked to review their personal circumstances, investment objectives and risk tolerance levels.
 Where appropriate, we require clients to re-take our risk assessment process to ensure that their investment plans remain relevant and appropriate.
 We also remind our clients to notify us of any other relevant changes in their circumstances as part of our regular reporting processes.

-We view our Advisory Board as a key point of differentiation, complementing the delivery of our passive investment focus with a thoughtful and expertly framed approach to overall asset allocation and portfolio management.
+We view our Investment Advisory Committee as a key point of differentiation, complementing the delivery of our passive investment focus with a thoughtful and expertly framed approach to overall asset allocation and portfolio management.